anchit-chandran/ms-blog-langraphjs/blog.md

 By the end of this guide, you will:

-- Gain a solid foundation of what Langraph.js is and how it works.
+- Gain a solid foundation of Langraph.js basics and how it works.
 - Build confidence in leveraging the Langchain and Langraph ecosystem to develop LLM-powered applications.
 - Learn to independently create and manage graphs using Langraph.js.